amadeus4dev/developer-guides/docs/resources/covid-19.md

 "Can I travel to South Korea?
 Thailand? or Costa Rica?
 Do I need to have a PCR test? before the flight? after I arrive?
 How many days of quarantine are required?
 Where can I find this information?"

-Don't worry, with Amadeus Self Service APIs, you will be able to have the details information of **number of COVID-19 cases, entry requirements, and safety scores etc** with more details in a searched destinations with one single API.
+Don't worry, with Amadeus Self Service APIs, you will be able to have the details information of **number of COVID-19 cases, entry requirements, and safety scores, etc** with more details in a searched destinations with one single API.

 And even more, **safety information** can be retrieved for the destination you would like to visit so that you will be aware of where you are heading to.